Meetings & Events

 Johanna (Anneke) Levelt Sengers (NAE and NAS), Scientist Emeritus of the National Institute of Standards and Technology, participated in the Executive Meeting of the InterAmerican Network of Academies of Science (IANAS) in La Paz, Bolivia in February 2010.
 IANAS is the Western Hemisphere’s regional network of the InterAcademy Panel (IAP), which represents all science academies worldwide.
 Levelt Sengers was a representative of the U.S. National Academies at the meeting and she has worked closely with their Committee on Women in Science, Engineering, and Medicine (CWSEM).
 In 2005-06, she had served as co-chair of the InterAcademy Council (IAC) Advisory Panel “Women for Science,” which addressed the science academies.
 IAP adopted that report for implementation in 2006.
 A copy of the report is available here.

 Last year at the Mexican Academy, IANAS started implementing the IAC report by preparing to form a working group.
-In her report, Levelt Sengers describes how her presentation in La Paz led to her appointment as the chair of the IANAS working group “Women for Science.”
-Levelt Sengers also describes the sights and sounds of La Paz, and how the huge earthquake in Chile disrupted air traffic in Latin America and caused headaches at Miami airport.
+In her report, Levelt Sengers described how her presentation in La Paz led to her appointment as the chair of the IANAS working group “Women for Science.”
+Levelt Sengers also described the sights and sounds of La Paz, and how the huge earthquake in Chile disrupted air traffic in Latin America and caused headaches at Miami airport.

 IANAS Women for Science Symposium, Mexico